Ben & Teresa Pierson: Owners/Brewmaster

 Caitlin Pierson Myers - General Manager

 Caitlin Pierson, daughter of Ben & Teresa Pierson, has grown up in the craft beer industry.
 Born in Florida, she also lived in Indiana and Illinois before moving to Greenville, SC with her family in 1995.
 Caitlin graduated from Travelers Rest High School in 2004 then attended the University of South Carolina where she graduated Cum Laude in 2008 with a B.A. in Political Science.
 Caitlin then moved to Charleston, SC to attend the Charleston School of Law and graduated in 2011.
 Caitlin was admitted to the South Carolina Bar in November 2011 and practiced civil defense, primarily for law enforcement, in Charleston.
 Looking for a career change, Caitlin moved back to Greenville in 2013 to help her parents open the Swamp Rabbit Brewery.
 You can now find Caitlin behind the bar at the brewery most days and nights as the General Manager.
+Caitlin married our brewer, Andrew Myers, in November 2017 and they welcomed a son, George, in March 2020.

 Andrew Myers – Brewer (since March 2015)